SecZetta/integrations/templates/generic-template.md

 # Instructions

 * Please copy this template (copy either the markdown by clicking **Raw** or the copy directly from this preview) and use it to create your guide in your preferred medium.
-* This template includes information required in all PagerDuty integration guides.
+* This template includes information required in all SecZetta integration guides.
 * Template instructions in ***bold italics*** are intended to provide guidance or examples, and should be deleted and/or replaced once you’ve added your content.
-* If your integration does not follow the same flow as what we’ve provided below (e.g. steps begin in your tool’s UI as opposed to the PagerDuty UI, etc.), feel free to make the changes you need to reflect the flow of the integration.
+* If your integration does not follow the same flow as what we’ve provided below (e.g. steps begin in your tool’s UI as opposed to the SecZetta UI, etc.), feel free to make the changes you need to reflect the flow of the integration.
 * Please read through our Writing and Style Guidelines below before starting your draft.

 # Writing and Style Guidelines